 In the nation's capital, where registered Democrats outnumber registered Republicans nearly 10 to 1, the general election has long been a poor cousin to the Democratic primary.

 Kwame R. Brown, who won a tough, three-way primary for Harold Brazil's at-large council seat, is still campaigning hard.
-Since the primary, Brown has replaced many of his yard signs with placards that say "Thank you!"
-He also keeps an aggressive campaign schedule.

 These days, when Brown starts shaking hands and asking for votes, most people just laugh, he said.

 "People say, 'Oh, you already won,' "Brown said.
 "No, nothing's won till Tuesday.
 I can only sleep after Tuesday."

 Former mayor Marion Barry is so confident he will beat Republican Cardell Shelton for the Ward 8 seat that he took a three-week vacation.

 Asked whether he had spent much time campaigning, Barry said, "Not a lot.
 Not a lot.
 This is my victory lap."

 The hottest races on the ballot other than the presidential contest are nonpartisan battles for two seats on the city school board.